top of page

 • Small-group walking tour with an expert guide

-• Visit Liberty Square and the Monument to the Soviet Red Army
+• See the Liberation Monument to the Soviet Red Army

 • Enjoy a café stop in a retro bar